Holberton-Uy/hbnb-doc/part2/task_02_user.md

 1. Set up the `POST`, `GET`, and `PUT` endpoints for managing users.
 2. Implement the logic for handling user-related operations in the Business Logic layer.
-3. Integrate the Presentation layer (API) and Business Logic layer, using the repository pattern.
+3. Integrate the Presentation layer (API) and Business Logic layer through the Facade.

 ## Instructions: Detailed Guide to get you started